 IVA paid in your purchases.
 (With one exception)

-However if you make purchases in other EU country and obtain an invoice with foreign VAT you will include the total , VAT included, as expense. ( As you cannot offset foreign VAT against the IVA collected in your sales you are allowed to offset it against Income Tax)
+However if you make purchases in other EU country and obtain an invoice with foreign VAT you will include the total , including the VAT , as expense. ( As you cannot offset foreign VAT against the IVA collected in your sales you are allowed to offset it against Income Tax).

 No need to say that the quarter IVA payment is not an expense either!